phoenixlai833/Joey-Phoenix/docs/step-2.md

 # Building File Structure
 ### Overview
-(intro here)
-Now that you have successfully installed Express.js and EJS, let's set up your project directory.
+Now that you have successfully installed *Express.js* and *EJS*, let's set up your project directory.
 In this step, you will create the folders and files in which you will build your project upon.

 In this task, we will be making the following files and directories:
 > - *index.js* file: acts as the central logic file that handles the server hosting logic.